 Any Domain Name System Security Extensions (DNSSEC) operational activity and any activity related to the lifecycle of the RZ KSK MUST occur within the RZ KSK Operator-controlled secure Key Management Facilities.
-Application Keys which are within their Operational Period, and SMKs used to protect Application Keys within their Operational Period MUST NOT be used outside of the Key Management Facility.
+Application Keys which are within their Operational Period, and Domain keys and SMKs used to protect Application Keys within their Operational Period MUST NOT be used outside of the Key Management Facility.

-Each facility MUST have two sets of working equipment, and the equipment MUST be maintained.
+Each facility MUST have redundant sets of working equipment, and the equipment MUST be maintained.